Roeland Nolte: Awards

-Roeland Nolte received numerous lecture awards, such as the Cornforth lectureship at the University of Sydney, the Eli-Burnstein lectureship at the University of Pennsylvania, and the Merck-Carl Pfister visiting professorship at the Massachusetts Institute of Technology.
-He won several prizes, including the first Royal Academy of Science Professorship (2003), the Izatt-Christensen Award (2006) for his studies on Macrocyclic and Supramolecular Chemistry, and the Linstead Life-time Achievement Award for his pioneering work on supramolecular phthalocyanine systems.
-He is a member of the Royal Netherlands Academy of Science, the Royal Belgian Academy of Science, and the Academia Europa.
+Nolte received numerous lecture awards, such as the Cornforth lectureship at the University of Sydney, the Eli-Burnstein lectureship at the University of Pennsylvania, and the Merck-Carl Pfister visiting professorship at the Massachusetts Institute of Technology.
+He won several prizes, including the first Royal Academy of Science Professorship (2003), the Izatt-Christensen Award (2006) for his studies on macrocyclic and supramolecular chemistry, and the Linstead Life-time Achievement Award for his pioneering work on supramolecular phthalocyanine systems.
+In 2006 he was elected a member of the Royal Netherlands Academy of Arts and Sciences.
+He was member of the Royal Belgian Academy of Sciences, and the Academia Europaea.
 He was furthermore awarded an Honorary Fellowship of the Royal Netherlands Chemical Society.
 In 2004 he became a Knight in the Order of the Dutch Lion.
-After his retirement he received twice a prestigious ERC Advanced grant to study the encoding of information into polymers by supramolecular catalytic machines.
+After his retirement, he twice received a prestigious ERC Advanced Grant to study the encoding of information into polymers by supramolecular catalytic machines.